 Policies also use categories and elements to control user access to servers.
 For example, the category/element pair Location/America can be used to create a Policy to control user access to servers in America.
-See Policies for Access Control. (see "Policies for Access Control" on page 149)
+See Policies for Access Control (on page 163).